Mother Teresa’s Life and Legacy

 statue of the nun Mother Teresa

 With some of her former students, she founded the Missionaries of Charity.
-Their projects included founding a leper colony, an orphanage, a nursing home, a family clinic and a string of mobile health clinics.
-She also opened Gift of Love, a home to care for those infected with HIV/AIDS.
+Their projects included founding a leper colony, an orphanage, a nursing home, a family clinic, and mobile health clinics.
+She also opened Gift of Love, a home to care for persons with HIV/AIDS.

 For her work, Mother Teresa was awarded many honors and awards, including the 1979 Nobel Peace Prize in recognition of her work “in bringing help to suffering humanity.”